AkademiXno/Akademix-workshop/README.md

 ## Agenda for the workshop

-  * **Introduction**: Briefly about the platform.
+  * **Introuction**: Briefly about the platform.
 What it is now?
 What it might become?
 What is planned for?
   * **Hands-on**: Particpants learns how to develop a course on the AkademiX platform by solving a series of tasks with increasing complexity.

 ## Introduction
-You will find the Slides from the introduction here: [Intro-presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-2016/intro-presentasjon/workshop2016.html) (press SPACE to proceed)
+You will find the Slides from the introduction here: [Intro presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-2016/intro-presentasjon/workshop2016.html) (press SPACE move forwards, ESC for an overview of the slides)

 ## Tasks
 You should start with Task 1.
 When you have completed Tasks 1–7 you will be able to produce your own AkademiX course.